 Most pets are fully recovered from surgery within 10-14 days.
 During the recovery period it is important to restrict your pet’s activity to allow time for the surgery to heal.
 Your pet should not run, jump or play while recovering.
 He or she should only go outside on a leash to eliminate.
 All pets go home with an E-collar to prevent them from licking their incision.

 All pets need a complete physical exam performed by our doctor before having surgery.
 If you are interested in having your pet spayed or neutered please call us at the above number to schedule an appointment.
 Our surgeries are performed on Mondays and Wednesdays.
-Surgical patients are admitted to the clinic from 7am-8am and all are ready to go home before 7pm the same day.
+Surgical patients are admitted to the clinic at 9am and all are already to go home by the afternoon

 We recommend that all pets have bloodwork performed before surgery to make sure the pet is safe to undergo anesthesia and the surgical procedure.

 Yes, we do place microchips.
 Microchips are a great way to make sure your pets gets home safely if they are ever lost.
 We can place the microchip while your pet is being spayed or neutered or during your pet’s exam.
 Anesthesia is not required to place the microchip but because a large needle is used to place the microchip, we often microchip pets when they are under anesthesia for their spay or neuter.